superfaktura/docs/README.md

-# REST API for SuperFaktúra
+# REST API documentation for SuperFaktúra

 This is a language agnostic REST documentation for [SuperFaktúra](https://www.superfaktura.sk).
 It is different from documentation for our [PHP API client](https://github.com/superfaktura/apiclient).